-One new hotline complaint was received, and five hotline complaints were open at the end of this reporting period.
-There were no open investigations or matters referred to prosecutorial authorities during this period.
+Two new hotline complaints were received, and two hotline complaints were closed during the reporting period.
+Four hotline complaints were open at the end of this reporting period and there were no open investigations or matters referred to prosecutorial authorities during this period.